blaa/flyingpython/README.md

 - A lipo battery which can provide high current.
 - A DC-DC step-up converter that stabilizes 3.3V from 2 - 5V (I used Pololu
   u1v10f3 converter which is tiny).
 - Joystick or gamepad.
-You can try using an accelerometer in the laptop, or mobile, or touch screens.
+You can try using an accelerometer in the laptop, or a mobile, or some touch screens.
 Go wild.
 Controlling it is hard though.
 - Some glue, wires, soldering iron.
-- Something to program ESP-12S (rpi, ftdi, some serial bridge).
+- Something to flash the ESP-12S (rpi, ftdi, some serial bridge).

 If going for a powered craft and not a glider:
 - 2x fast DC motor, for example for a small quadrocopter like hubsan.